Japan–Korea Undersea Tunnel: Political

-Japan and South Korea tend to favor large infrastructure projects and so the project might seem to be advantageous politically, but it has been the target of far-right and nationalist political groups in both countries.
+Japan and South Korea tend to favor large infrastructure projects, so the project might seem to be advantageous politically, but it has been the target of far-right and nationalist political groups in both countries.
 Many South Koreans have advised caution in proceeding with the project because of worries of firms in the much larger Japanese economy becoming more dominant in South Korea from the lower logistical expenses that the tunnel would provide.
 The increased economic power would further expand Japanese political power in the region.
 Similarly, many Japanese firms worry that the tunnel may expand the increasing dominance of South Korean firms in sectors such as consumer electronics.
 China's increasing dominance in the region may eventually minimize those concerns and make the project politically viable, but that has not yet been the case.

-In the early 2000s, Japan's relationship with South Korea worsened when Japanese Prime Minister Junichiro Koizumi visited his country's Yasukuni Shrine several times, an action that is deemed offensive to many Koreans.
+In the early 2000s, Japan's relationship with South Korea worsened when Japanese Prime Minister Junichiro Koizumi visited his country's Yasukuni Shrine several times, an action that was deemed offensive to many Koreans.
 Another contentious issue may be the territorial dispute over the Liancourt Rocks islets (Dokdo/Takeshima) to the northeast of the strait, which have long been claimed by both parties but are under South Korean control since 1952 in what the Japanese government regards as an illegal occupation.
 Japan has at least three times proposed the dispute be referred to the International Court of Justice, but Korea has rejected those proposals.

 Aside from the power politics that exist between Tokyo, Seoul, Pyongyang, and Beijing, other policy issues that could restrict a tunnel between Japan and Korea include regulatory barriers such as different rail transport regulations, border controls, and trade policies.

-After the assassination of the former prime minister Shinzo Abe on 8 July 2022, the Unification Church, which was a strong proponent of the tunnel, became the headline of Japanese news for more than a month, because the suspected gunman accused the church of bankrupting his mother and ruining his entire family, as well as the strong ties of the church with Shinzo Abe, which in turn helped spread the church's influence in Japan.
-Not only Abe and his ancestors, over a hundred lawmakers of Abe's Liberal Democratic Party were also exposed of having ties with the church to various degrees.
-The scandal was so severe that prime minister Fumio Kishida reshuffled his cabinet on 10 August 2022 in an attempt to cope with a sharp decline of his approval rating after the assassination.
+After the assassination of former prime minister Shinzo Abe on 8 July 2022, the Unification Church, which was a strong proponent of the tunnel, became the headline of Japanese news for more than a month, because the suspected gunman accused the church of bankrupting his mother and ruining his entire family, as well as the strong ties of the church with Shinzo Abe, which in turn helped spread the church's influence in Japan.
+Not only Abe and his ancestors but over a hundred lawmakers of Abe's Liberal Democratic Party were also exposed of having ties with the church to various degrees.
+The scandal was so severe that Prime Minister Fumio Kishida reshuffled his cabinet on 10 August 2022 in an attempt to cope with a sharp decline of his approval rating after the assassination.
 Japanese media also revealed a publication by the former director of the Japan branch of the church, Gentaro Kajikuri, in which he mentioned that the 10 billion yen for constructing the pilot tunnels at Tsushima and Karatsu were entirely funded by the donations of their Japanese believers, further fueling the public opposition against the church and the tunnel in Japan.